How Much Does it Cost to Catch a Cheating Partner?

 7. Some Men are Bored

-Pregnant woman pointing at her baby bump
+Pregnant woman pointing at her bump

 Boredom can drive men to cheat regardless of whether their wives are pregnant.
 Some men just aren’t ready to settle down and the idea of fatherhood may drive them to boredom.
 Others are just bored in general with the relationship (or their lives).